oleksabor/tmag/README.md

 It should be application to automate time management task.

-May be used to create working schedule plan for certain resources.
+May be used to create a working schedule plan for certain resources.